 Talk presenters will receive a free main conference pass.
 Talk presenters will also receive a speaker kit, including a quality microphone, halo light, branded t-shirt, and other swag.

 Talks that address deploying Jupyter and JupyterHub at scale in industry, government, high-performance computing, science, education, and other settings.
 Topics include DevOps, scaling services, security concerns, regulation compliance, and more.

 Talks that address how to teach and learn using Jupyter in a variety of settings.

 Jupyter in scientific research

-Talks that address how Jupyter is used in specific scientific research fields, such as climate change, physics, astronomy, meteorology, and more.
+Talks that address how Jupyter is used in specific scientific research fields, such as medical research, astronomy, physics, climate change, meteorology, and more.

 Data science applications